-Tempting as it may be to grab a takeaway coffee on the way into work, with an espresso or latte often costing at least £2.50 a cup, this is a clear way to burn through money.
+Tempting as it may be to grab a takeaway coffee on the way into work, with an espresso or latte often costing at least £2.50 - or even £3 - a cup, this is a clear way to burn through your pay packet.

 Buying a daily croissant may seem pretty harmless, but over a year, you could easily have squandered a few hundred pounds just on pastries.

 Cut costs by getting up a bit earlier to have something at home, or try keeping a box of cereal and some milk in the office.